-The thickness planer is one of the most versatile pieces of equipment in a woodworking shop; it can be used to reduce the thickness, smoothen and flatten pieces of wood.
+The thickness planer is one of the most versatile pieces of equipment in a woodworking shop; it can be used to reduce the thickness, and smoothen and flatten pieces of wood.

 Planer Tool gives Precision

-They are used to reduce the thickness of the wood by shaving off a thin layer at time.
-Wood planers have been used since the ancient times.
+They are used to reduce the thickness of the wood by shaving off a thin layer at a time.
+Wood planers have been used since ancient times.
 These tools are used to get rid of excess materials from hardwood.